RobHolme/HL7-Powershell-Module/readme.md

 ItemPosition Examples:
 * `-ItemPosition PID` All PID segments
 * `-ItemPosition PID-3` The 3rd PID field. .
-* `-ItemPosition PID-3,PID-4,NK1-2` deletes the calues for PID-3, PID-4 and NK-2.
+* `-ItemPosition PID-3,PID-4,NK1-2` deletes the values for PID-3, PID-4 and NK-2.
 * `-ItemPosition PID-3[1]` The value of the 3rd PID field, but for only the first occurrence of PID-3 (assuming PID-3 is a list)
 * `-ItemPosition PID-3.1.1` The value for the first sub-component of the first component of the 3rd field of the PID segment.

+__-Filter <string[]>__ Only includes messages where a HL7 item equals a  specific value.
+The format is: HL7Item=value.
+The HL7Item part  of the filter is of  the  same  format as the  -ItemPosition parameter.
+The -Filter parameter accepts a list of filters (separated by a comma).
+If a list of filters is provided then a message must match +all+ conditions to be included.

+Filter Examples:
+* `-Filter MSH-9=ADT^A05` This filter would only include messages that had "ADT^A05" as the value for the MSH-9 field.
+* `-Filter MSH-9=ADT^A05,PV1-2=OUTPATIENT` This filter would only include messages where both the MSH-9 field contained "ADT^A04" and the PV1-2 field contained "OUTPATIENT"

 ## Split-HL7BatchFile
-Splits a HL7 batch file into a speperate file per HL7 message
+Splits a HL7 batch file into a separate file per HL7 message

 ```
 Split-HL7BatchFile -LiteralPath <string[]> [-OverwriteFile] [-WhatIf] [<CommonParameters>]